Leonardo Pisculichi: Return to Argentina

 Having left Vitória in May 2017, Pisculichi returned to the newly promoted Argentinos Juniors in August 2017.
 He was the first signee of the campaign.

 Burgos CF

 In June 2019, Pisculichi joined Spanish Segunda División B club Burgos CF.

 International career

-Pisculichi played in the 2003 South American Youth Championship that was held in Uruguay, representing the Argentina youth football team.
-He started in the game against hosts Uruguay and scored in the 82nd minute.
+Pisculichi played in the 2003 South American Youth Championship in Uruguay, representing the Argentina youth football team.
+He started the game against Uruguay and scored in the 82nd minute.
 He also came on as a substitute in a match against Brazil.

 He was set to be naturalized to play for the Qatar national team by 2009.
-However, he neglected to mention that he had previously represented the Argentina under-20 team, rendering him ineligible to play for the Qatar team without special permission from FIFA.
+However, he had previously represented the Argentina under-20 team, rendering him ineligible to play for the Qatar team without special permission from FIFA.

 The same scenario occurred in 2012.
-The Al-Arabi administration wanted to naturalize him so they could have an extra foreign player in their squad to participate in the AFC Champions League.
-He did not gain Qatari citizenship and the club's management were criticized by the local media.
+The Al-Arabi administration wanted to naturalize him to have an extra foreign player in their squad to participate in the AFC Champions League.
+He did not gain Qatari citizenship, and the local media criticized the club's management.